 Pronghorn Hunting Season Set, Apply Online

-North Dakota’s 2020 pronghorn hunting season is set, with 1,790 licenses available in 15 open units.
+North Dakota’s 2022 pronghorn hunting season is set, with 1,970 licenses available in 17 units.

-Bruce Stillings, big game management supervisor for the North Dakota Game and Fish Department, said license numbers and open units are up from last year, when the department allocated 1,330 licenses and had 12 open units.
+Bruce Stillings, big game management supervisor for the North Dakota Game and Fish Department, said license numbers are up slightly from last year, when the department allocated 1,720 licenses.

-Survey results indicate the fawn-to-doe ratio was 61 fawns per 100 does, which was the same as last year and equal to the long-term average.
-The buck-to-doe ratio of 35 bucks per 100 does remains stable and above the population objective, Stillings said.
+The July aerial survey indicated the overall pronghorn population is up 5% from last year.
+The fawn-to-doe ratio was 41 fawns per 100 does, down from 52 fawns per 100 does last year.
+The buck-to-doe ratio of 35 bucks per 100 does remains stable and at population objective, Stillings said.

 Each unit will once again have a season that is split into an early bow-only portion, and a later gun/bow season.

-The bow-only portion of the season is from Sept.
-4 (noon) – Sept.
-27. Anyone who draws a license can hunt pronghorn with a bow in the unit printed on the license.
+The bow-only portion of the season is Sept.
+2 (noon) – Sept.
+25. Anyone who draws a license can hunt pronghorn with a bow in the unit printed on the license.

-Only North Dakota residents are eligible to apply for a 2020 pronghorn license.
-Hunters who have accumulated bonus points and choose not to apply this year will not lose their points, but will not accrue one for next year.
-However, hunters who do not want a license in 2020 have the option to purchase a bonus point on the application.
+Only North Dakota residents are eligible to apply for a pronghorn license.
+Hunters who have accumulated bonus points and choose not to apply this year will not lose their points, but will not earn a point for next year.
+However, hunters who do not want a license in 2022 have the option to purchase a bonus point on the application.

 The pronghorn license fee is $30 for ages 16 and older, and $10 for under age 16.
-Applicants for a pronghorn lottery license must be at least 12 years of age on or before December 31, 2020.
-The deadline for submitting applications is Aug.
-5.
+Applicants for a pronghorn lottery license must be at least 12 years of age on or before Dec.
+31. The application deadline is Aug.
+3.